minar09/yolov3-pytorch/README.md

   </tr>
 </table>

+# Disclaimer

+This repository is a customized version for single class training.
+For more details and issues, please refer to the original repositry: https://github.com/ultralytics/yolov3.

 # Introduction

 This directory contains PyTorch YOLOv3 software developed by Ultralytics LLC, and **is freely available for redistribution under the GPL-3.0 license**.
 For more information please visit https://www.ultralytics.com.